evykassirer/notes/cs240/class_notes.md

 BST-RangeSearch(T , k1 , k2 ) - T: A balanced search tree, k1,k2: search keys Report keys in T that are in range [k1,k2]

-	1if T = nil then return
+	if T = nil then return
 	if key(T) < k1 then
 		BST-RangeSearch(T .right , k1 , k2 )
 	if key(T) > k2 then